aedocw/epub2tts/README.md

   * Run the following to install it: `python -c "import nltk"` then `python -m nltk.downloader punkt`
 * Torch not compiled with CUDA enabled
   * `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
+* If you have deepspeed installed, it may be detected but not work properly, causing errors.
+If that is the case, add `--no-deepspeed` and it will not be used.

 </details>